Chapter 3301-83 Pupil Transportation

 (i) Transporting the preschool and special needs children, including a practical overview of the characteristics and needs of those individuals;

-(j) Fuel conservation and air quality;
+(j) Fuel conservation and air quality and other environmental issues;

 (k) Radio/cellular phone communication;